evan-buss/burning/README.md

 # burning
 Tinder for Plex

-1. User logins in to plex
+1. User logs in to plex
+2. User selects which user account they are.
-2. Display list of media libraries.
+3. Display list of media libraries.
 They toggle on / off the ones they way to view
-4. Maybe associate a user entered name with their client id (how else can we uniquely indentify users?)
 3. Go into card swipe display and let them swipe through
     - Provide options where they can change their criteria
         - Recently Added